 Note that the U.S. provisions in section 108 only apply to libraries and archives and do not extend to museums.

 For a better understanding of section 108, read the section in the U.S. Copyright Act.

 In addition, section 107 of the U.S. Copyright Act, “Limitations on exclusive rights: Fair use,” may also apply to libraries and archives (even for-profit entities) if the use meets the criteria of fair use according to the factors set out in the Copyright Act.

 Copyright Provisions for Libraries Around the World

-Many copyright statutes have special provisions for libraries and archives (and some, such as Canada’s, “bundle” the provisions for libraries, archives and museums), but each country has its own specific provisions and excepted uses that don’t require obtaining permission from copyright holders.
+Many copyright statutes have special provisions for libraries and archives (and some, such as Canada's, “bundle” the provisions for libraries, archives and museums).
+Each country has its own specific provisions and excepted uses that don't require obtaining permission from copyright holders.

 In some countries where such provisions exist, the provisions are outdated and may only apply to traditional media (such as print books) and not to digital media.
 In some countries in Africa and Latin America, there are no special provisions for libraries and archives in their copyright laws.

-- 28 countries do not have specific library provision
+- 28 countries do not have specific library provisions

 - 34 countries have provisions for research or study